glongo001/matplotlib-challenge/README.md

 # Matplotlib-challenge : Pymaceuticals Inc.
-I analized data obtained by the pharmaceutical company Pymaceuticals, Inc. for potential treatments for squamous cell carcinoma (SCC).
+I analyzed data obtained by the pharmaceutical company Pymaceuticals, Inc. for potential treatments for squamous cell carcinoma (SCC).
 I analyzed their results treating 249 mice with SCC tumors that received different drug treatments over the course of 45 days.

 1. First, I imported the data provided in two csv files, `mouse_metadata.csv` and `study_results.csv`.
 I stored the data into one pandas dataframe.